 Art consultancy for a 5* hotel project requires a specialised set of considerations: the artworks must reflect the ethos of the hotel brand, speak to the unique cultural context of the hotel, as well as creating an air of luxury which exceeds the expectations of high-end travellers.

-For a recent luxury hotel project in Bahir Dar, Ethiopia, Artelier undertook initial research by travelling to the area to truly engage with the context in which the artworks would be presented.
-Our mission was to travel off the 'beaten track' to experience the innate rawness of the landscape and get to know local cultures and customs that make this country a relatively undiscovered gem in the African continent.
+For a recent luxury hotel art project in Bahir Dar, Ethiopia, Artelier undertook initial research by travelling to the area to truly engage with the context in which the artworks would be presented.
+Our mission was to travel off the 'beaten track' to experience the innate rawness of the landscape, and get to know local cultures and customs that make this country a relatively undiscovered gem in the African continent.

 Discovering a Narrative

 Our research would lead us to discover a primordial landscape of volcanoes, sulphur pools and serene lakes with otherworldly qualities.
-Living in harmony within this dynamic landscape are ancient tribes and communities who have evolved customs and crafts with origins that date back to the birth of mankind.
+Living in harmony within this dynamic landscape are ancient tribes and communities, who have evolved customs and crafts with origins that date back to the birth of mankind.
 Experiencing the country firsthand would develop subtle themes and spark perceptive connections that would inform our curatorial vision for an art collection.
-We identified and curated four themes, which were evoked by the artworks in abstracted and unexpected ways.
+We identified and curated art inspired by four themes, which were evoked by the artworks in abstracted and unexpected ways.

 1 – Tribal Body Painting